trowski/fiber-rfc/rfc.md

 More recently, there have been multiple projects that have allowed people to write asynchronous PHP code.
 Asynchronous functions accept a callback or return a placeholder for a future value (such as a promise) to run code at a future time once the result is available.
 Execution continues without waiting for a result.
 Examples of these projects are [AMPHP](https://amphp.org/), [ReactPHP](https://reactphp.org/), and [Guzzle](https://guzzlephp.org/).

 The problem this RFC seeks to address is a difficult one to explain, but can be referred to as the ["What color is your function?"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) problem.
-That link contains a detailed explanation of the problem.

 A summary of the problem described in the linked article is: